New Performance Work

 Date of public performance: Friday, Dec.
 13, 2019 at 7pm

-This work aims to celebrate and highlight the power of institutions in my life that have inspired my transformation in dance.
-Ranging from my childhood Hindu temple to the "temple" of the dance club, institutions have played a critical role in my growth as a dancer.
-The larger theme I hope to highlight is the fraying of public life and the growing reality that people participate in institutions less and less.
-Through the language of Indian Dance and Hip Hop culture, I hope to explore experiences and stories of my South Asian immigrant journey and convey the limitless ways that Hip Hop continues to transform, inspire, and unleash untapped talent and power.
+Temple shines the spotlight on the fraying of public life and the growing reality that people participate in institutions less and less.
+Through the language of Indian Dance and Hip-Hop culture, Chitra Subramanian will explore the experiences and stories of her South Asian immigrant journey.
+She will also showcase the limitless ways in which Hip-Hop continues to transform, inspire and unleash untapped talent and power.

 February 10 - 14, 2020: Simone Baron

 Date of public performance: Friday, Feb.
 14, 2020 at 7pm

 This new work for dance and chamber ensemble examines the mystery and elusive magic of ruins.
 Ruins remind us of a past that could have been and a future that never took place, tantalizing us with dreams of escaping the irreversibility of time.
 Exploring the disharmonious relationship of human, historical and natural temporality, ruin gaze makes a powerful case for connection.

 Date of public performance: Friday, April 17, 2020 at 7pm

 Set in the year 2093, this theatre work follows Davu, a young black man, through the ruins of a futuristic African-American history museum.
 There, Davu encounters androids who help him uncover a past unrealized, as they reenact stories of both the heroism and the destruction of Davu’s predecessors.
 The Final Genocide is a story of the possibilities and dangers faced by black men in America.

 May 18 - 22, 2020: Sinclair Ogaga Emoghene, Pablo Regis de Oliveira, and Kate Spanos